cockroachdb/docs/v20.2/licensing.md

 -  [Cockroach Community License (Free)](#ccl-free)
 -  [Cockroach Community License (Paid)](#ccl-paid)

-[Core features](#core-feature-licensing) released up to and including version 19.1 are licensed under [Apache 2.0](#apache).
-After version 19.1, core features are licensed under the BSL for three years before converting to the Apache 2.0 license.
+Some core [features](#feature-licensing) released up to and including version 19.1 are licensed under [Apache 2.0](#apache).
+Beginning with version 19.2, these features are licensed under the BSL for three years before converting to the Apache 2.0 license.

-All enterprise features are licensed under the Cockroach Community License (CCL).
+Other core features and all enterprise features are licensed under the Cockroach Community License (CCL).

 ## Types of licenses

 Type | Description
 -------------|------------
 <a name="apache"></a>**Apache 2.0 License** | Core features under the Apache License are free to use and fully open-source.
 BSL features convert to this license three years after their release.
 For license conversion dates, see the [table below](#license-conversion-timeline).
 <a name="bsl"></a>**Business Source License**| BSL features are free to use and the source code is available, but users may not use CockroachDB [as a service](#what-constitutes-hosting-cockroachdb-as-a-service) without an agreement with Cockroach Labs.
-Outside of this usage, BSL features will continue to be free to use and source code will continue to be available.
-Although MariaDB has not certified the BSL as complying to the [Open Source Definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition) by the [Open Source Initiative](https://en.wikipedia.org/wiki/Open_Source_Initiative) (OSI), most of the OSI criteria are met.
+The BSL is not certified as an open-source license, but most of the [Open Source Initiative](https://en.wikipedia.org/wiki/Open_Source_Initiative) (OSI) criteria are met.
-<a name="ccl-free"></a>**Cockroach <br/> Community License (Free)** | CCL (Free) features are free to use and the source code is available to view, but the source code cannot be used without an agreement with Cockroach Labs.
+<a name="ccl-free"></a>**Cockroach <br/> Community License (Free)** | CCL (Free) features are free to use.
+The source code is available to view and modify, but it cannot be reused without an agreement with Cockroach Labs.
-<a name="ccl-paid"></a>**Cockroach <br/> Community License (Paid)** | CCL (Paid) features require an enterprise license key to access and the source code is not available to use without an agreement with Cockroach Labs.
+<a name="ccl-paid"></a>**Cockroach <br/> Community License (Paid)** | CCL (Paid) features require an enterprise license key to access.
+The source code is available to view and modify, but it cannot be used without an agreement with Cockroach Labs.

 For additional custom licensing options, [contact us](https://support.cockroachlabs.com/hc/en-us).